 How can we use technology to support help-seeking among Wadawurrung people experiencing violence?

-The Wadawurrung family violence project aims to enhance support and healing for Indigenous peoples who experience family violence on Wadawurrung Country (of the Kulin Nations).
+The Wadawurrung Family Violence Project aims to enhance support and healing for Indigenous peoples who experience family violence on Wadawurrung Country (of the Kulin Nations).
 This will be achieved through working with the community to co-design a technological tool that encourages risk assessment, prioritisation of needs, safety planning and using culture as a resource for healing and building resilience.

-This tool will be community-owned and address the barriers to help-seeking accessibility (such as shame, issues with confidentiality and fear of child-removal) which have been highlighted by the Wadawurrung peoples as siginficant deterrents to accessing support.
+This tool will be community-owned and address the barriers to help-seeking accessibility (such as shame, issues with confidentiality and fear of child-removal) which have been highlighted by the Wadawurrung peoples as significant deterrents to accessing support.

-Dr Laura Tarzia [General Practice]
+Dr Laura Tarzia [Department of General Practice]

-Renee Fiolet [General Practice]
+Renee Fiolet [Department of General Practice]

 Professor Kerry Arabena [School of Population and Global Health]

 Dr Greg Wadley [School of Computing and Information Systems]